rsharris/suffynx/README.md

 the following subdirectories

-* reads: This contains two fastq files for each sequencing run; usually this will be one run for paired end and another run for mate pair.
+* reads: This contains two fastq files for each sequencing run; usually this will be one run for mate pair and another run for paired end.

 * genomes: This contains the reference fasta file, the bwa index, a chromosome lengths file, and any blacklist interval files.